aws/aws-toolkit-azure-devops/docs/TESTPLAN.md

 -   Unit Tests - Unit tests are used to test the various modules in `tasks/common`, including `cloudformationutils`, `sdkutils`, etc. They all test individual functions/small groups of functions.
 -   Functional Tests - Functional tests work by running the `execute` function of each of the tasks, and feeding it different combinations of mocked AWS objects and settings objects.
--   End to End Tests - End to end tests are handled with VSTS build definitions running on an on-prem VSTS server and a dedicated AWS account.
+-   End to End Tests - End to end tests are handled with Azure DevOps build definitions running on an on-prem Azure DevOps server and a dedicated AWS account.
 We run tasks, then validate the result by querying AWS or the local filesystem.
 The tasks we run are available in tests/EndToEndTests.

 ### Testing